 Delta tables: When running Delta tables using the

 SYNC METADATAargument, this command reads the delta log of the target table and updates the metadata info to the Unity Catalog service.

 Requires: SQL warehouse version 2022.30 or higher.
 This version is available in the Preview channel.

-Recovers all the partitions in the directory of a table and updates the Hive metastore.
+Non-Delta tables: When running with non-Delta tables, this command recovers all the partitions in the directory of a non-Delta table and updates the Hive metastore.

 Another way to recover partitions is to use ALTER TABLE RECOVER PARTITIONS.

-If the table is cached, the command clears cached data of the table and all its dependents that refer to it.
-The cache will be lazily filled when the next time the table or the dependents are accessed.
+If the table is cached, the command clears the table’s cached data and all dependents that refer to it.
+The cache fills the next time the table or dependents are accessed.

 -- create a partitioned table from existing data /tmp/namesAndAges.parquet > CREATE TABLE t1 (name STRING, age INT) USING parquet PARTITIONED BY (age) LOCATION "/tmp/namesAndAges.parquet"; -- SELECT * FROM t1 does not return results > SELECT * FROM t1; -- run MSCK REPAIR TABLE to recovers all the partitions > MSCK REPAIR TABLE t1; -- SELECT * FROM t1 returns results > SELECT * FROM t1; name age ------- --- Michael 20 Justin 19 Andy 30